Empirical View

 As usual, we have to be careful in interpreting these results.
 As Card et al. (2004) point out, “there may be unobserved skill differences between union and nonunion workers in different age-education groups that tend to exaggerate the apparent negative correlation between wages in the nonunion sector and the union wage gap.”

 # Taxation and public spending reduce inequality

-One way to gauge the extent to which taxation and public spending contribute to redistribute resources between individuals in a country, is by looking at how the distributions of incomes change before and after taxes and transfers.
+One way to gauge the extent to which taxation and public spending contribute to redistributing resources among individuals in a country is by looking at how the distributions of incomes change before and after taxes and transfers.
 The following two visualizations show this, by comparing the degree of income inequality (Gini coefficients), before and after taxes and transfers.

 The chart at the top provides a static overview across all OECD countries using the latest available estimates (2012-2014 depending on the country).
 The interactive chart at the bottom plots time-series for individual countries, using the same definitions and data sources.

 In both charts income before redistribution refers to market earnings before taxes and transfers (wages and salaries, self-employment income, capital and property income).
 Income after redistribution, on the other hand, corresponds to disposable income after taxes and transfers (market income, plus social security, cash transfers and private transfers, minus income taxes).
 In the 2008 OECD report Growing unequal? you can find further details regarding how incomes are measured.